jjurm/cssz-web/README.md

 ## Making changes

 Changes on the `main` branch trigger the [`gh-pages` workflow](https://github.com/jjurm/cssz-web/blob/main/.github/workflows/gh-pages.yml) within GitHub Actions.
-This automatically builds the website into the `gh-pages` branch.
+This automatically builds the website into the `gh-pages` branch and publishes to [cssz.ch](https://cssz.ch/).

 ### Local development